-On October 30, 2001, Delmarva Surgery Center, LLC (the Company), a 51%-owned subsidiary of Health Ventures, entered into variable rate loan agreements with M&T Bank in the amount of \$4,500 (\$2,168 outstanding at June 30, 2011) with monthly payments in various amounts through May 2012 to build and equip an ambulatory surgery center.
-The Company has entered into interest rate swap agreements that effectively convert its variable rate debt to a fixed rate basis for the years ended June 30, 2011 and 2010.
-The unrealized gain or loss on the interest rate swap is not significant.
+On October 30, 2001, Delmarva Surgery Center, LLC (the Company), a 55%-owned subsidiary of Health Ventures, entered into variable rate loan agreements with M&T Bank in the amount of \$4,500 with monthly payments in various amounts through May 2012 to build and equip an ambulatory surgery center.
+The loan was repaid in full during the current year.